huiwoni/CVPR2024-VizWiz-Challenge_final/README.md

             |-- images

   - `./images` : All data downloaded from the challenge is saved.
 Delete the train, val, and test files in `./images`.
 You can download it [here](https://github.com/rezaakb/VizWiz-Classification-Dataset).
-  - `./challenge/8900` : Create a file in advance before starting.
-This file will contain 8900 pieces of test data from the challenge.
+  - `./challenge/8900` : This file will contain 8900 pieces of test data from the challenge.
 If you don't have it, run the code below:

     ```bash
     pip install opencv-python==4.9.0.80